ewencedr/particle_fm/README.md

 ## ⚠ Note of Caution

 This repository was originally used for a research project and is now being adapted to be more general.
 The experiments published in the papers have been tested and should work.
-All other preconfigured experiments should work but might have some minor issues and some configurations of datasets/models might not work out of the box.
+If you run into issues, please have a look at the official repositories for the papers.
+All other preconfigured experiments should work but might not have been tested for functionality.
 Some code might be a bit specific to a certain use case and could be generalized further to allow for more flexibility.
 Additionally, some leftovers from development might also still exist that don't work.
 Please create an issue if you encounter any problems or have any questions.

 ## 📚 Citation